ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     `templates-dir` option.
 [x] Add debug flag to command line to allow controlling how much printing is
     done.
+[x] Find some way to cache the word count of a document so that it doesn't get
+    recalculated all the time (performance)

 I really like the idea of using the top level values as Initial caps, and functions as lowercased.